Why Does My Bicycle Chain Keep Slipping?

 A bicycle chain slipping is very frustrating, no doubt about it, but only by knowing the symptoms can you understand the causes and fix it or prevent it for the next time.

-So, in this guide i have addresses 6 types of causes and steps to restore smooth, reliable performance.
+So, in this guide we have addresses 6 types of causes and steps to restore smooth, reliable performance.

 Let me know if you have further questions regarding this.